Xiph.Org Foundation: QuickTime Components

 Xiph QuickTime Components are implementations of the Ogg container along with the Speex, Theora, FLAC and Vorbis codecs for QuickTime.
 It allows users to use Ogg files in any application that uses QuickTime for audio and video file support, such as iTunes and QuickTime Player.

-Since QuickTime Components does not function in macOS Sierra and above, the project was discontinued in 2016.
+Since QuickTime Components do not function in macOS Sierra and above, the project was discontinued in 2016.